mailgun/mailgun-js-boland/README.md

 All methods take a final parameter callback with three parameters: `error`, `response`, and `body`, exactly like the request callback.
 We try to parse the `body` into a javascript object, and return it to the callback as such for easier use and inspection by the client.
 `response.statusCode` will be `200` if everything worked OK.
 See Mailgun documentation for other (error) response codes.
+If there was an error a new `Error` object will be passed to the callback in the `error` parameter.

 Currently we only implement the `send message` (non-MIME) API and the `Mailboxes` and `Routes` API's.
 These would be the most common and practical API's to be programmatically used.
 Others would be easy to add if needed.